-Once you are ready to participate in your employer's 403(b) plan, you should research the authorized Investment Provider(s) and Investment Product(s) available to you.
-Choose an investment product(s) that is suitable to help you meet your retirement goals and contact an Investment Provider Representative (if applicable) to open an account.
-You may only choose from Providers that are authorized under your employer's plan.
-A current list of your authorized Investment Providers is located at: https://www.tsacq.com/individual/plan-sponsor.
+Once you are ready to participate in a tax sheltered plan sponsored by your employer (403(b) plan(s)), you should research the authorized Investment Provider(s) and Investment Product(s) available to you.
+Choose an investment product(s) that is suitable to help you meet your retirement goals and contact an Investment Provider Representative to open an account.
+Please note: you may only choose from Providers that are authorized under your employer's plan.